kristinemlarson/gnssrefl/tests/homeworks/homework1.md

 **Due date:** This homework is to be completed **before** the short course given on October 21.
 You need to make sure the software has been properly installed and you have successfully completed the "homework 0" assignment.

-**Purpose:** Learn how to set your azimuth and elevation angle mask
+**Purpose:** Practice setting your azimuth and elevation angle mask

 The purpose of this homework is to get you to better understand how to properly run <code>gnssrefl</code>.
 Each GNSS station is different and you will have to